RadetzkyLi/CoRTSG/README.md

 The preprint paper is published [here]().

 The generated and rendered concrete scenarios can be downloaded in [OpenDataLab](https://opendatalab.com/Rongsong/CoRTSG).
+Update the dataset as [this](./docs/update_annotation.md) if you downloaded the non-fix version and would like to use camera's extrinsic.

 # Summary